 Each interview question is its own challenge.
 Most have some hidden meaning because the interviewer is usually trying to get at a specific piece of information, even if it is not apparent.
 If you understand what is really being asked, you can focus your answer better.

-One of the trickier questions is "What techniques and tools do you use to keep yourself organized In actuality, they are not very interested in the specifics, but they want to know if you are taking steps to stay organized.
+One of the trickier questions is “What techniques and tools do you use to keep yourself organized?”
+In actuality, interviewers are not very interested in the specifics, but they want to know if you are taking steps to stay organized.
 So how much information is appropriate and how much is too much?
 You should include enough to be convincing, but no more.

 Points to Emphasize